gjearevoll/BioDivMapping/data/temp/README.md

 ## Data source description for environmental covariates change

 There are two types of data that are currently used in this model run: internal and external.
+A full list of the covariates we will be using for the Hotspots project [can be found here](https://docs.google.com/spreadsheets/d/1HYZwVdwwtAgXht-lsF-mU3J49J7ttwB8NEvUvW2iYX4/edit)
+(link only available to project members).

 - **Internal** - These datasets have been pre-processed by ROn Togunov and are available at a 1km by 1km resolution for the whole of Norway.
 They can be found in the folder https://github.com/gjearevoll/BioDivMapping/tree/main/data/external/environmentalCovariates.
 A description of them can be found below.
+These are temporary solutions for the environmental variables that do not currently have an external source.
 - **External** - These are datasets for which we have constructed scripts that allow a user to download them directly from the source from R, with as limited manual work outside of the R environment required as possible.
 The end goal of the project is to have all environmental data available in this format.